Open-Markets-Initiative/Directory/Organizations/Tmx/Protocols/Xmt.md

-## Xmt: eXtreme Message Transfer Protocol

-Proprietary binary protocol developed by Tmx Group for high-performance equities market data dissemination on Tsx and Tsxv.
+## Xmt: Tmx Toronto Stock Exchange Xmt Feed

+Market data feed variant for the Tmx Toronto Stock Exchange publishing real-time quote and trade events over the Xmt message format.

 ### Overview

-Xmt (eXtreme Message Transfer Protocol) is a binary market data protocol designed for low-latency delivery of equities trading information.
-It serves as the primary Level 2 market data feed for the Toronto Stock Exchange (Tsx) and Tsx Venture Exchange (Tsxv), providing real-time order book and trade data to market participants.

-The protocol provides full depth of book with order-by-order visibility, trade reports, instrument reference data, and market state updates.
-Xmt supports multicast delivery for efficient distribution to subscribers.
+Xmt is a Tmx market data product for the Toronto Stock Exchange family of venues, publishing quote updates, trade reports, and session events using the Xmt binary message format.
+It is available as an alternative to the Broadcast Feed for subscribers that integrate against the Xmt wire format.

 ### Transport

-Udp multicast.
-Messages carry sequence numbers for gap detection and recovery.
+Udp multicast via the Sola transport framing for real-time delivery of sequenced messages with per-packet sequence numbers for gap detection.
+Tcp for the Sola gap fill and retransmission services used by subscribers to recover missed multicast messages.

 ### Key Characteristics

-- **Equities focused** - Purpose-built for Tsx and Tsxv equity market data
-- **Binary encoding** - Compact binary message format optimized for parsing speed
+- **Tmx Xmt format** - Alternative binary message format for Tmx market data
-- **Depth of book** - Level 2 order book data with full price depth
-- **Low latency** - Designed for minimal wire-to-parse latency
+- **Tsx coverage** - Toronto Stock Exchange listed securities
+- **Multicast delivery** - Real-time Udp multicast distribution
-- **Sequenced delivery** - Sequence numbers for gap detection and recovery
+- **Gap recovery** - Tcp gap fill and retransmission service
+- **Quote and trade events** - Full market data coverage